sisby-folk/mcqoy/README.md

 That means it works on every loader, and every version of minecraft, with no changes required.

-The API is designed for mods like McQoy to take advantage of - with fancy annotation-based field metadata.
+The API is even designed for mods like McQoy to utilize - with fancy annotation-based metadata.
 Thanks qconf!

 ### I'M NOT A MAGICIAN, SPOCK

-Kaleido is just a wrapper for Quilt Config that shadows the library to avoid path conflicts with Quilt Loader's version.
+Kaleido is just a wrapper for Quilt Config that shadows the library to avoid path conflicts with Quilt Loader.

-With quilt seemingly being sunset, we'll be sure to follow the maintainers if they decide to fork (hi ix!)
+With quilt seemingly being sunset, we'll be sure to follow the maintainers if they decide to fork it (hi ix!)

 ## FASCINATING